cosmos/sdk-tutorials/b9lab-content/3-main-concepts/16-ibc.md

 Applications on one chain may need to communicate with applications on another blockchain.
 For example, an application could accept tokens from another blockchain as a form of payment.
 Interoperability at this level calls for a method of exchanging data about the state or the transactions on another blockchain.

-While such bridges between blockchains can be built and do exist, they are generally constructed in an ad hoc manner.
+While such bridges between blockchains can be built and do exist, they are generally constructed ad-hoc.
 IBC provides all Cosmos SDK applications with a common protocol and framework for implementing standardized inter-blockchain communication.

 ## Modular design and application requirements